 How hands-on is a Fractional COO week-to-week?

-Can we afford strategic leadership without fully staffing the role?
+Can organizations afford strategic leadership without fully staffing the role?

 Will this overlap or compete with existing leadership?